ExpressVPN Review and Test Results

 - VPN.ac, which offers more advanced encryption options, a better kill switch, double-hop server configurations, great apps, and a cheaper price (read review).

-- Perfect Privacy, which has very advanced Windows and Linux clients, an excellent advertisement and tracking blocker, but no custom mobile apps and a higher price (read review).
+- Perfect Privacy, which has very advanced Windows and Linux clients, an excellent advertisement and tracking blocker, and NeuroRouting.
+The main drawback is the higher price, but you also get an unlimited number of device connections and a trusted no logs provider (read review).

 ExpressVPN review conclusion